Marcelo-Biker-Dev/DuckNorris/README.md

 # DuckNorris
-This is our group exercise @ Academia de Codigo - Terceira Tech Island
+This rep intends for our first "working in group" exercise - *Group: Duckies @ Academia de Codigo _ Bootcamp _ Terceira Tech Island